dimitris-karapliafis/RdRpCATCH/README.md

 RdRpCATCH is a collaborative effort and we would like to thank all the authors and developers of the underling databases.

 ## Contact
-Dimitris Karapliafis (dimitris.karapliafis), potentially via slack/teams or an issue in the main repo.
+Dimitris Karapliafis (dimitris.karapliafis@wur.nl), potentially via slack/teams or an issue in the main repo.

 ##TODO:
 - [ ] loud logging is linking to the utils.py file, not the actual line of code causing the error.
 - [ ] Add `overwrite` flag
-- [ ] verify plots are working
-- [ ] verify gff output is working
 - [ ] drop `db_dir` argument and use global/environment/config variable that is set after running the `download` command